daliyaahmed/CW2024/README.md

 1. **FullScreenHandler**:
 This class helps resize the stage the second the game opens, helping the game have a singular class dealing with the screen height and width logic.
+Location: `com.example.demo.ui.FullScreenHandler`
 2. **PafPlane**:
 Represents a specialized enemy plane in Level 3 of the game, inspired by the Pakistani Air Force.
+Location: `com.example.demo.actors.l3enemies.PafPlane`
 3. **PafPlanePool**: Implements an object pool for managing PAF plane instances, optimizing performance and memory usage.
+Location: `com.example.demo.actors.l3enemies.PafPlanePool`
 4. **BlueJet**: Represents a Level Four enemy plane with vertical movement and projectile firing.
+Location: `com.example.demo.actors.l4enemies.BlueJet`
 5. **GreenJet**: Similar to BlueJet, featuring vertical movement and unique projectile firing.
+Location: `com.example.demo.actors.l4enemies.GreenJet`
 6. **WhiteJet**: Represents a Level Four enemy plane with random firing rates and dynamic behavior.
+Location: `com.example.demo.actors.l4enemies.WhiteJet`
 7. **L4EnemyFactory**: Manages the creation and behavior of enemies for Level Four.
+Location: `com.example.demo.actors.l4enemies.L4EnemyFactory`
 8. **MainMenu**: Manages the main menu interface with interactive buttons for starting, quitting, and displaying the game guide.
+Location: `com.example.demo.controller.MainMenu`
 9. **LevelOneBanner**: Handles the display of the level one banner with smooth animations at the start of each level.
+Location: `com.example.demo.levels.banners.LevelOneBanner`
 10. **LevelTwoBanner**: Handles the display of the level two banner with smooth animations at the start of each level.
+Location: `com.example.demo.levels.banners.LevelTwoBanner`
+10. **LevelThirdBanner**: Handles the display of the level three banner with smooth animations at the start of each level.
+Location: `com.example.demo.levels.banners.LevelThreeBanner`
+10. **LevelFourBanner**: Handles the display of the level four banner with smooth animations at the start of each level.
+Location: `com.example.demo.levels.banners.LevelFourBanner`
 11. **Level View**: Manages UI elements and gameplay-specific features for Levels Three and Four.
+Location: `com.example.demo.levels.views.LevelViewLevelThree`
+Location: `com.example.demo.levels.views.LevelViewLevelFour`
 12. **PauseMenuState**: Handles the pause menu functionality, including options to resume or quit the game.
+Location: `com.example.demo.menus.PauseMenuState`
 13. **RestartWindow**: Displays options to restart specific levels or quit the game with a blood splatter background effect.
+Location: `com.example.demo.menus.RestartWindow`
 14. **Collision**: Handles collision detection and resolution between game entities like planes, projectiles, and enemies.
+Location: `com.example.demo.physics.Collision`
 15. **Projectile Classes**: Specialized classes for BlueJet, GreenJet, WhiteJet, and PAF projectiles, each with unique behaviors.
+Location: `com.example.demo.projectiles.BlueJetProjectile`
+Location: `com.example.demo.projectiles.GreenJetProjectile`
+Location: `com.example.demo.projectiles.WhiteJetProjectile`
+Location: `com.example.demo.projectiles.PafProjectile`
 16. **PowerUpManager**: Manages the functionality and display of power-ups in the game.

-17. **ActorManager**: Handles the lifecycle and interactions of various game actors, such as friendly and enemy planes.
+Location: `com.example.demo.ui.PowerUpManager`

-18. **GameInputHandler**: Processes keyboard input to control the player's plane and fire projectiles.
+17. **GameInputHandler**: Processes keyboard input to control the player's plane and fire projectiles.
+Location:  `com.example.demo.controller.GameInputHandler`

-19. **ConfettiEffectManager**: Generates celebratory confetti effects during win states.
+18. **ConfettiEffectManager**: Generates celebratory confetti effects during win states.
+Location: `com.example.demo.ui.ConfettiEffectManager`

-20. **ExplosionEffect**: Generates animated explosion effects with expanding, fading, and moving particles, enhancing the game's visual dynamics.
+19. **ExplosionEffect**: Generates animated explosion effects with expanding, fading, and moving particles, enhancing the game's visual dynamics.
+Location: `com.example.demo.ui.ExplosionEffect`

 ---